 While polls indicate that Italy is one of the most eurosceptic members of the EU, most moderate voters balk at leaving the euro.
 They are more likely to consider voting for populist parties like the M5S or Northern League because of concerns over immigration, one recent survey suggested.

 The centre-left Democratic Party (PD), which has led Italy’s coalition government throughout the ongoing migration crisis, is currently polling behind the M5S but ahead of Forza Italia.
-Together the PD and its allies are in front of both the conservative coalition and the M5S, which is not part of any alliance.
+Together Forza Italia and its allies are in front of both the centre-left coalition and the M5S, which is not part of any alliance.

 The vote is expected to take place on March 4th.